garrandall/popular-music-data/tracks/better-with-the-lights-off-new-boyz-chris-brown.md

 Girl, you look better with the lights off
-Better with the lights off, ooh
+Better with the lights off, oh
 Girl, you look better with the lights off
-Better with the lights off, ooh
+Better with the lights off, oh
 Baby, girl, you're better with the lights off
 Girl, you look better with the lights off
-Better with the lights off, ooh
+Better with the lights off, oh
 Girl, you look better with the lights off
-Better with the lights off, ooh
+Better with the lights off, oh
 Baby, girl, you're better with the lights off